Arkadipta-Kundu/eatthatfrog/README.md

 # Eat that Frog 🐸 v1.6.1

 Welcome to Eat that Frog 🐸 v1.6.1!
 This web application is designed to help you track and calculate your task completion progress across different categories.
-With its user-friendly interface and advanced features, Eat that Frog 🐸 empowers you to manage your tasks efficiently and stay organized. visit now [Eat that Frog](https://eatthatfrog.netlify.app/).
+With its user-friendly interface and advanced features, Eat that Frog 🐸 empowers you to manage your tasks efficiently and stay organized.
+Visit now [Eat that Frog](https://eatthatfrog.netlify.app/).

 ![Alt Text](index.PNG)